Best Nashville Coffee Shops for Remote Work

 For those who want the East Nashville experience without crossing the river, Crema might be the place for you.
 Hipster baristas and customers set the vibe at this trendy store, and the bright natural light and ample seating (including a large patio, if you’ve got a full battery charge) make it a great place for working.

-Parking downtown can be tricky, but Crema has a metered lot with free 1.5 hour parking and very reasonable rates after that.
+Parking downtown can be tricky, but Crema has a metered lot with free 1.5 hour parking.

 East Nash

 Located in the Inglewood district of East Nashville, Sip Cafe is an unpretentious shop, both inside and out (although it is in an old bank, complete with teller stations).
-The vibe is friendly and very Nashville (the Willie Nelson Sirius station was playing while I was there), and while there are plenty of outlets, they’re placed a little inconveniently, so keep that in mind.
-Because it’s also an ice cream shop, Sip is open until 9 which earns it major points, as does the fact that each drink is about a dollar cheaper than at any other shop in Nashville (alternative milks are only an additional 50 cents!).
+While there are plenty of outlets, they’re placed a little inconveniently, so keep that in mind.
+Because it’s also an ice cream shop, Sip is open until 9 which earns it major points, as does the fact that each drink is about a dollar cheaper than at any other shop in Nashville.

 Comfy, cozy, and full of people working, Ugly Mugs is an oasis off of bustling Eastland Ave.
 With all of the East Nash vibes and a full sandwich menu to go along with their inventive drinks, Ugly Mugs is a great place to grab a cup and stay a while.